Accelize/drm/doc/drm_hardware_integration.rst

 While runing synthesis and implementation you may face the following warnings:

-* *WARNING: A LUT 'WRAPPER_INST/[...]' is driving clock pin of 32 registers.
-  This could lead to large hold time violations:*
+* *CRITICAL WARNING: '[...]drm_controller_ip_inst/DRM_DNA_INSTANCE/[...]' of type 'FDCPE' cannot be timed accurately.
+Hardware behavior may be unpredictable* :

   The DRM Controller uses TRNGs for security reasons.
-The TRNGs are based on ring oscillators (a chain of inverters) driving a LFSR which causes the warning but this is completely expected behavior.
+The TRNGs are based on ring oscillators (a chain of inverters) that is driving a LFSR clock but the frequency cannot be evaluated by Vivado which causes the warning.
+  You can safely ignore this message.

+* *WARNING: A LUT '[...]/drm_controller_ip_inst/DRM_CONTROLLER_INSTANCE/[...]' is driving clock pin of 32 registers.
+This could lead to large hold time violations* :

+  Like the previous message, this warning occurs because of the TRNGs which is based on ring oscillators (a chain of inverters) that is driving a LFSR clock.
+  You can safely ignore this message.

 Intel Quartus Prime